 Making change happen

-The Care Review has listened to over 1,500 children, young people and care experienced adults about their views on what is known as the ‘care system’ in Scotland and their experience of care.
+The Care Review has listened to children, young people and care experienced adults about their views on what is known as the ‘care system’ in Scotland and their experience of care.

 These voices have described a wide range of experiences – some that can and must change now.

-They also spoke of things that happen for some children and young people that should be encouraged to be the norm for everyone who experiences care.
+They also spoke of things that happen for some children and young people that should be encouraged for everyone who experiences care.

 This learning has formed an evidence base for the Stop:Go work that was developed at the end of the Discovery stage.